 John Riddoch's original 1800s buildings amongst the Katnook Vines, now open to visitors.

-Three Katnook wines are currently included in the prestigious Langton’s Classification of Australian Wines and Katnook is rated 5-star in James Halliday’s Wine Companion 2018.
+Katnook wines have garnered countless international and Australian awards including the prestigious Jimmy Watson Trophy – twice.
+Currently two Katnook wines are listed in the prestigious Langton’s VII Classification of Australian wine and Katnook is rated 5-star in James Halliday’s Wine Companion 2020.